 Denomination.
 You may purchase notes in the minimum principal amount of \$1,000 or any amount in excess of \$1,000.
 You will determine the original principal amount of each note you purchase when you subscribe.
 You may not cumulate purchases of multiple notes with principal amounts less than \$1,000 to satisfy the minimum denomination requirement.

 Term.
 We may offer notes with the following terms to maturity:

-- three months
+three months three years

-- · six months
+• six months four years

-- one year
+• one year five years

-- two years
+two years ten vears